1. Checking capability

 drawing credit: Hilal Bozkurt

-Below is a questionnaire that aims to ask as carefully as possible about different special dietary situations.
+The questionnaire aims to ask as carefully as possible about different special dietary situations.
 Since the questions needed for each situation are not always the same, the full questionnaire is quite long.
 For practical reasons, we group the questions into categories instead of showing everything at once.
-In Jotform, these can appear as separate sections.
+In Tally, these can appear as separate sections.

 A Personal Food Access Rider